aamrita/the-weather/README.md

  - **Humidity**
  - **Weather Condition**

-First three being continuous values are simulated using the [ARIMA](https://github.com/signaflo/java-timeseries/wiki/ARIMA-models) model  and based on these values the Weather condition(Sunny/Cloudy/Rainy etc.) is predicted .
+First three being continuous values are simulated using an extension of the [ARIMA](https://github.com/signaflo/java-timeseries/wiki/ARIMA-models) model  and based on these values the Weather condition(Sunny/Cloudy/Rainy etc.) is predicted .
 An analysis of the general pattern in which Temperature , Pressure, Humidity effect the weather condition of a place was made.

+This application make use of the ARIMA (1,0,1) which makes our model a combination of AR and MA. **_Also the upper and lower configuration values along with an error factor is taken from the model and final simulated value is calculated out of it_**.

 # Why ARIMA?
 We have multiple algorithms available for Prediction/Forecasting like the Average approach, Naïve approach, TimeSeries models etc. of which TimeSeries can be used in our case since the weather parameters are those that evolve over time.
 It brings together the benifits of regressive model and the average approach and is one best fit for our project.

 # Input
 Input to the application is a date from the user-end which is taken in as an argument.
-Note that input date has to follow the format _MM/dd/yyyy_ and it has to be a future date.
+Note that input date has to follow the format _MM/dd/yyyy HH_ and it has to be a future date.
+The input can also be of the form _MM/dd/yyyy HH:mm:ss_ ;only the HH part of the time is taken into consideration for simulation though. **HH is expected on a 24 hour cycle that is a number from 0 - 24**

-    Pattern : MM/dd/yyyy
+    Pattern : MM/dd/yyyy HH
-    e.g., 12/20/2018
+    e.g., 12/20/2018 16

 _Apart from the user-input date there are a couple of inputs that need to be fed in to the program._